Order Welcome Kit

 01 — Definition

-Cremation diamonds (also called memorial diamonds) are real diamonds created through a controlled high-pressure, high-temperature growth cycle.
-The key difference is the origin of the carbon: it comes from the ashes or hair you provide.
+Cremation diamonds (also called memorial diamonds or diamonds made from ashes) are real diamonds created through a controlled high-pressure, high-temperature growth cycle.
+The key difference from natural diamonds is the origin of the carbon, which comes from the ashes or hair you provide.

-In practical terms, the carbon is isolated and purified, then introduced into an HPHT environment where it crystallizes into a diamond structure over time.
-Once grown, the diamond can be cut, polished, and independently graded.
+The carbon is purified and then introduced into an HPHT environment where it crystallizes into a diamond structure over time.
+Once grown, the diamond can be cut, polished, and optionally graded by independent gemological institutes.

 Key points